-MOCA also makes public upon request all certificates, Client Profiles, and any results of laboratory analyses for residues of pesticide and other prohibited substances conducted during the current and 3 preceding calendar years, unless the testing is part of an on-going compliance investigation.
+MOCA will make available to the public the operation name, effective date of certification, scope of certification, products grown or processed, and status of certification.
+MOCA also makes public upon request all certificates, sampling and testing procedures and any results of laboratory analyses for pesticide residue and other prohibited substances conducted during the current and three preceding calendar years, unless the testing is part of an ongoing compliance investigation.